DanielMartensson/MataveID/examples/fisherfacesExample.md

 The model will give us a vector x that contains scores.
-The scores x are feed into a sigmoid function that computes the propability vector p(x) The index of the highest propability in vector p(x) is the class ID Saving model_w, model_b and parameters A and B inside fisherfaces_svm.mat Done
+The scores x are feed into a sigmoid function that computes the propability vector p(x) The index of the highest propability in vector p(x) is the class ID Logistic regression output for SVM was OK for class 1.
+Iterations(10) Logistic regression output for SVM was OK for class 2.
+Iterations(10) Logistic regression output for SVM was OK for class 3.
+Iterations(10) Logistic regression output for SVM was OK for class 4.
+Iterations(9) Logistic regression output for SVM was OK for class 5.
+Iterations(9) Logistic regression output for SVM was OK for class 6.
+Iterations(10) Logistic regression output for SVM was OK for class 7.
+Iterations(11) Logistic regression output for SVM was OK for class 8.
+Iterations(11) Logistic regression output for SVM was OK for class 9.
+Iterations(11) Logistic regression output for SVM was OK for class 10.
+Iterations(11) Logistic regression output for SVM was OK for class 11.
+Iterations(9) Logistic regression output for SVM was OK for class 12.
+Iterations(10) Logistic regression output for SVM was OK for class 13.
+Iterations(11) Logistic regression output for SVM was OK for class 14.
+Iterations(9) Logistic regression output for SVM was OK for class 15.
+Iterations(11) Saving model_w, model_b and parameters A and B inside fisherfaces_svm.mat Done
 >>